sweattep/ancient_quotes/README.md

 >She does not consider the path of life; she does not know that her ways are unstable.

 >Do not hand a Servant over to his Master who has fled to you from his Master:

+>So he measured all four sides.
+There was a wall all around it.
+The wall was 875 feet long and 875 feet wide.
+It separated what was holy from what was unholy.